shivangi-aneja/COSMOS/Readme.md

 ## [COSMOS: Catching Out-of-Context Misinformation using Self-Supervised Learning](https://shivangi-aneja.github.io/projects/cosmos/)

 COSMOS dataset consists of images and captions scraped from news articles and other websites designed for training and evaluation of out-of-context use of images.
 We refer readers to the [paper](https://arxiv.org/abs/2101.06278) for more details.
 To get access to the dataset, please fill out [this form](https://docs.google.com/forms/d/13kJQ2wlv7sxyXoaM1Ddon6Nq7dUJY_oftl-6xzwTGow).
 We will provide you script to download the dataset.
+The official documentation for the project can be found [here]()

 <p float="left">